Afoxé (musical tradition): Filhos De Gandhi

 Filhos De Gandhi is the most acknowledged afoxé group, as it is considered the largest, oldest and most respected Carnival group in Salvador, Brazil.
 The exclusively all-male group, Filhos De Gandhi meaning Sons of Gandhi, was founded in the year 1949, the year following the assassination of the well-respected Indian leader, Mahatma Gandhi.
 The creation of this afoxé group was inspired by Gandhi's death, who was an advocate for racial injustice in India.
 The anti-violence and civil rights activist was transformed into a sacred Carnival icon.
 As a result, a group of stevedores originating from the Port of Salvador were inspired to form this Carnival group, with the intent of being symbols of peace whilst combating discrimination against Afro-Brazilian peoples in the city of Salvador.
 Local priests of the Candomblé religion also participated in this afoxé group.
 Women were not allowed to participate.
 Due to the fact that the group was formed by stevedores, there was an absence of women working and unloading the ships.
 Women could only offer "logistical support, by taking care of the men's costumes and beautifying their turbans".

-The well-acclaimed afoxé group has been granted the title Associação Cultural Recreativa e Carnavalesca Filhos de Gandhy, meaning that the group has a more significant role then annually parading in Afro-Brazilian Carnival, but they also have a religious, cultural, and social presence in the city throughout the year.
+The Afoxé group has been granted the title Associação Cultural Recreativa e Carnavalesca Filhos de Gandhy, meaning that the group has a more significant role than annually parading in Afro-Brazilian Carnival, but they also have a religious, cultural, and social presence in the city throughout the year.